3 Trails Perfect for Spring Hikes in the Hudson Valley

 Route Type: Loop

 Perfect for families and four-legged friends, this is a breezy walk along the eastern bank of the Hudson.
+When you’re looking to catch the same great view that you can see from the top of Breakneck Ridge but without the difficult ascension, this trail is for you.
 Views of Storm King Mountain and the Hudson Highlands will greet you at the peak.
-Parking is free at the lot on Route 9D.
+Parking is free along the road on Route 9D.

 Difficulty: Moderate